 IN A RUSH?!
 Click for our <2 minute snapshot

-You could be de-indexed completely from a search engine and, with so many people turning to Google, your business likely won’t survive without a strong web presence.
+You could be de-indexed completely from a search engine.
+With so many people turning to Google, your business likely won’t survive without a strong web presence.

-What is Grey Hat SEO
+What is Grey Hat SEO?

 Grey hat SEO changes quite a bit.
 One year a certain technique could be considered grey hat, but then the next it could move into black hat territory or even white hat territory.

 Search Engine Terms